 It’s probably fairly obvious, but just in case there’s any uncertainty: a stream package is most of, if not all, the things mentioned on this page, combined into one download.
 The idea behind a stream package is that it gives you everything you could possibly need to personalise all aspects of your channel.
 Some packages do not feature a lobby overlay, but the majority do.

-A lobby overlay differs to a normal stream overlay in that it’s normally used when switching between games, looking for a new server, or waiting for new rounds of a game to start.
-A lobby overlay allows you to take a little focus off the game, and make the game window smaller, whilst perhaps placing emphasis on your cam, and the chat, making things a little more seamless and interactive.
+A chat overlay differs to a normal stream overlay in that it’s normally used when switching between games or addressing the viewers directly (just chatting, IRL).
+A chat overlay allows you to take a little focus off the game, and make the game window smaller, whilst perhaps placing emphasis on your cam, and the chat, making things a little more seamless and interactive.
 Things mentioned in the Overlay section below apply here.

 Overlay (Stream Overlay)

 An overlay is a graphic, or set of graphics, that you place on top of your live broadcast.
 This is achieved by layering one thing over the other in software such as OBS or xSplit.
 Here are more in-depth details on what an overlay is, and how to use an overlay.

 The profile banner is the big graphic you see at the top of a Twitch profile.
 Normally contains your username, and perhaps some social media info.
 YouTube also use profile banners.
 Beam may not, or places them in a different place to the heading of the profile.
 The sections on the Channel page, below the player itself, that normally have information about the streamer, what games they like, etc.

 Profile Graphics (Profile Panels)